 The authors give a date of 1914 for the Anglican divine George Salmon's "celebrated" attack on the Catholic faith, the Papacy and papal infallibility -- however, the book was originally published the previous century, 1888.
-And in fact, a Catholic answer was made in a series of articles in a periodical called the Irish Ecclesiastical Record (1901-2).
+And in fact, a Catholic answer was made in a series of articles in a periodical called the Irish Ecclesiastical Record (1901-2, see March/May 1901 issues reply to Salmon, about 50+ pages!).
 In the middle of the 20th century, an "abridged edition" of Salmon was published, and a Catholic reply was made to that as well.
 The following is adapted from the book The Church and Infallibility: A Reply to the Abridged "Salmon" (Sheed and Ward, 1954) written by the head abbot of Downside Abbey (which in the past has been a stalwart defense of the Papacy) in England, B.C.
 Butler.

 The full version of Salmon's Infallibility was re-printed by Baker Books in 1959 (and I have heard has been re-issued in 1997 by another publisher) which also states the book "has never been answered."
 Since this still seems to be a "popular book" especially among anti-Catholic Evangelicals or Fundamentalists (James White recommends it as well and steals much of Salmon's arguments, even though White himself is a Reformed Baptist), I present to you one devastating answer from a learned Catholic monk to put to rest the false claim that the book has not been answered.